-1) The following relevant fact was reported on March 21, 2012 in accordance with the provisions of Article 9 and subsection 2 of Article 10 of Law 18,045 on the Securities Market:
+1) The following relevant fact was reported on March 21, 2013 in accordance with the provisions of Article 9 and subsection 2 of Article 10 of Law 18,045 on the Securities Market:

-That Transelec Norte S.A.'s Board of Directors, at a session held on March 21, 2012, agreed to summon a shareholders meeting for 27 April 2012 at 9:00 AM, at the corporation's offices located at Av.
-Apoquindo 3721, sixth floor, Las Condes district.

-The purpose of summoning this meeting is to bring the following issues to the knowledge of the shareholders and submit them for approval:
+That Transelec Norte S.A.'s Board of Directors, at a session held on March 20, 2013, agreed to summon a shareholders meeting for April 26, 2013.
+The purpose was to bring the following issues to the knowledge of the shareholders and submit them for approval:

-1. The Annual Report, Balance Sheet, Financial Statements and External Auditors Report corresponding to the period finishing on December 31, 2011.

-- 2. Final dividends distribution.

-- 3. Dividends Policy and information about procedures to be used for payment.
+- 1. The Annual Report, Balance Sheet, Financial Statements and External Auditors Report corresponding to the period finishing on December 31, 2012. - 2.
+Final dividends distribution. - 3.
+Dividends Policy and information about procedures to be used for payment.

-- 4. Renewal of the Board of Directors.

-- 5. Appointment of External Auditors.

-- 6. The newspaper to be used for publishing the shareholders meeting notice.